Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-pkt_switch.rst

 Packet Switch Graph class must be configured with ``TP_SSR``.

-This parameter will be used to create a network of connections from the array of input packet ports: ``std::array<port<input>, TP_INPUT_PORTS> pkt_in`` , to the input ports of the instanced DSP IP.
+This parameter will be used to create a network of connections from the array of input packet ports: ``std::array<port<input>, TP_INPUT_PORTS> pkt_in`` , to the input ports of the instantiated DSP IP.

 Template parameter ``TP_SSR`` of the ``pkt_switch_graph`` class must match with the configuration of the instanced DSP IP.